 There are several types of optional service.
-Most have a direct relationship to certified teaching in the public schools, but there are certain exceptions such as military service.
+Most have a direct relationship to certified teaching in the public schools, but there are certain exceptions such as military service and private school credit.

 To begin the process of purchasing optional service credit, call TRS at 877-927-5877 (877-9-ASK-TRS) and request the optional service type's form.
-In all cases, you must submit the appropriate documentation to le did We are doing e will do agencies, are required to make contributions to the Teachers' Health Insurance Security Fund (THIS Fund) when making an optional service credit purchase to help finance the Teachers' Retirement Insurance Program.
-Active military service purchases are an exception to this contribution rule.
+In all cases, you must submit the appropriate documentation to TRS to purchase the credit.

-TRS to purchase the credit.
 We urge you to do so at the earliest possible opportunity to avoid disappointment.
 With the passage of time, records may become lost, destroyed, or much more difficult to obtain.
 Once reported to TRS and verified, the qualifying event is a permanent part of your record at TRS and can be used in calculating your benefit estimates.